 - a.
 Equity securities held by the Group are susceptible to price risk arising from uncertainties about future values of the investment securities.
 The Group manages the equity price risk through placing limits on individual and total equity instruments.
 Reports on equity portfolio are submitted to the Group's senior management on a regular basis.
-The Board of Directors shall review all equity investment decisions and approve where appropriate. - b.As of March 31, 2024, December 31, 2023 and March 31, 2023, the sensitivity analyses for the changes in the securities price at the reporting date were performed using the same basis for the profit and loss with all other variable factors remaining constant as illustrated below:
+The Board of Directors shall review all equity investment decisions and approve where appropriate. - b.
+For the years ended December 31, 2024 and 2023, the sensitivity analyses for the changes in the securities price at the reporting date were performed using the same basis for the profit and loss with all other variable factors remaining constant as illustrated below: